-Pension and insurance gaps are increasing worldwide.
-The impact of the rapidly ageing population and the high level of indebtedness of the pension systems in many countries are generally underestimated.
-As a result, people have to take more responsibility for their own pension provision - all the more so in combination with the advancing demographic trend of increased longevity.
+The impact of an increasingly ageing population coupled with high levels of debt in the pension systems of many countries is generally underestimated.
+Consequently, pension and insurance shortfalls are on the rise worldwide.
+As a result, people have to take more responsibility for their own pension-related provisions.

 Pension solutions and advice are therefore a growth market.
-After all, people depend on support and advice to address pension gaps and risks in a self-determined manner.
-In this environment, Swiss Life's work, advice and products will continue to grow in importance, and Swiss Life sees growth opportunities and differentiation potential in the market for pension solutions and advice.
+People depend on support and advice to address pension gaps and risks in a self-determined manner.
+In this environment, Swiss Life's work, advice and products will continue to grow in importance.
+Swiss Life therefore sees growth opportunities and differentiation potential in the market for pension solutions and advice.